Dist. 9, Art. 1, Q. 2

 Similiter ratione relationis est distinctio, quia nihil ad se refertur nec ordinatur.
 Ratione vero talis relationis est distinctio personalis; quia generare et generari, cum dicant relationem per modum actionis et passionis19, dicunt eam in supposito et respectu suppositi.
 Et ideo, quia relatio inter extrema notat distinctionem, patet quod distinctio est ibi suppositorum.
 His visis20, facile est solvere ad obiecta.

-Ad 3.
-Ad illud quod obiicitur, quod idem est essentia et persona; dicendum, quod quamvis sint idem, non tamen sunt ad idem: quia persona est ad alium, ideo generatur23 et refertur; essentia vero non, ideo essentia communicatur et persona distinguitur.
+3. Ad illud quod obiicitur, quod idem23 est essentia et persona; dicendum, quod quamvis sint idem, non tamen sunt ad idem: quia persona est ad alium, ideo generatur et refertur; essentia vero non, ideo essentia communicatur et persona distinguitur.
 Sicut ergo, quamvis idem sit in Patre essentia et persona, tamen persona generat, essentia non; sic e converso essentia communicatur et persona non.

-Ad 6.
-Ad illud quod ultimo quaeritur, quare magis relationes faciunt26 distinctionem in personis quam in essentia; patet ex iam dictis responsio.
+6. Ad illud quod ultimo quaeritur, quare magis relationes faciunt26 distinctionem in personis quam in essentia; patet ex iam dictis responsio.
 Potest etiam alia ratio reddi, quia pluralitas naturarum impedit simplicitatem personae, sed non sic e converso.
-Quod patet sic: si plures naturae sunt in una persona, aut ergo per gratiam, aut per naturam.
-Si per gratiam — quia natura unita consequitur unitatem personae — non impedit; sed si naturaliter, ut in Petro, est pluralitas essentiarum sive naturarum, tunc — cum intellectus naturae praecedat personam, et non natura ex personis, sed persona ex naturis sit — necesse est, personam esse compositam; et inde est, quod in divinis magis est unitas naturae cum pluralitate personarum, quam e converso.
+Quod patet sic: si27 plures naturae sunt in una persona, aut ergo per gratiam, aut per naturam.
+Si per gratiam unimus, sic — quia natura unita consequitur unitatem personae — non impedit28; sed si naturaliter, ut in Petro, est pluralitas essentiarum sive naturarum, tunc — cum intellectus naturae praecedat personam, et non natura ex personis, sed persona ex naturis sit29 — necesse est, personam esse compositam; et inde est, quod in divinis magis est unitas naturae cum pluralitate personarum, quam e converso.

 I. Duae haereses Sabellii et Arii, Symbolo Nicaeno aliisque Ecclesiae decretis reprobatae, duplici conclusionis propositione refelluntur.